-On two occasions during the monitoring period, the Council carried out inter-laboratory comparisons.
-This exercise was carried out on the composite outfall sample (08 November 2016) and the Motunui site's stormwater (08 November 2016 and 16 June 2017).
-The results of the inter-laboratory comparisons, which also serve the purpose of compliance monitoring checks, are shown in Table 9 and Table 10.
+On the 15th of November 2017 and 29th of May 2018, the Council and Methanex undertook an interlaboratory comparison.
+Samples were collected from the composite outfall sampler and from two sites representing the effects of Motunui site's stormwater discharges on surface water.
+The results of the interlaboratory comparisons, which also serve the purpose of compliance monitoring checks, are shown in Table 9 and Table 10.
 Results from both laboratories for the Motunui effluent samples met the consent limits during the monitoring period.
 A comparison of the laboratory results showed there were some minor variation in values determined by the laboratories.